-Google’s knowledge graph is generally a knowledge base containing information acquired from several sources and their relationships in order to enhance the search results.
+Google’s Knowledge Graph is generally a knowledge base containing information acquired from several sources and their relationships in order to enhance the search results.
 This concept was introduced in the year 2012 as a way of providing more relevant, accurate, and helpful information based on what users search on the Web through the search engines.
-The knowledge graph presents the information to users via an infobox or knowledge panel usually placed next to the results.
+The knowledge graph presents the information to users in several ways, most notably via an infobox or knowledge panel usually placed next to the results.

 The knowledge panel presents a wide variety of information concerning a subject or entity.
 For example, when a user types the name of a famous musician, the knowledge panel displays such details as the musician’s full name, images, list of songs, their recent tracks, upcoming events, partners, and other details.
 This is made possible by the knowledge graph as it creates a database by using the data available about the entity to create meaningful relations.